enyojoo/SlydPRO/README.md

-# V0 Pitch Deck Builder
+# V0 for Pitch Deck Builder

 *Automatically synced with your [v0.dev](https://v0.dev) deployments*